Authentication with Azure Active Directory through Citrix Cloud

 - User names and email addresses in Active Directory must match those in Azure Active Directory.

 - Citrix Cloud account, with Citrix Cloud Connector installed for directory services synchronization.

 - Citrix Gateway.
-Citrix recommends that you enable certificate-based authentication for a full single sign-on experience.
+Citrix recommends that you either enable certificate-based authentication or Azure AD for a full single sign-on experience.
 If you use LDAP authentication on the Citrix Gateway for MAM registration, end users experience a dual authentication prompt during enrollment.
 For more information, see Client certificate or certificate plus domain authentication.

-- Secure Hub if Endpoint Management is not Workspace enabled.
+- Citrix Secure Hub if Citrix Endpoint Management is not Workspace enabled.

 - In enrollment profiles for Android Enterprise, set Allow users to decline device management to Off.
 If users decline device management, they can’t enroll using an identity provider to authenticate.
 For more information, see Enrollment security.

 You can configure this feature with and without Workspace enabled.

 Configuration if Citrix Endpoint Management is Workspace enabled